Kaunas Priest Seminary: History

 The Kaunas Priest Seminary was one of the centers of the Lithuanian National Revival during the Russification era.
 Antanas Baranauskas taught there for some time, initiating lectures using the Lithuanian language.
 Many of its students were active in Lithuanian book smuggling.
 In 1884 its students began printing Lietuva, a Lithuanian-language newspaper, edited by Adomas Jakštas.
 Fearing persecution by the Tsarist authorities, seminary leaders closed the newspaper.
 In 1888 a secret Lithuanian society was established, which was transformed into the St. Casimir Society in 1889.
 In 1892 Maironis was appointed a professor there and this move had a major impact on usage of the Lithuanian language.
 After Maironis left for St. Petersburg, Adomas Dambrauskas-Jakštas was appointed as the chaplain and continued Maironis' work.
 In 1909 Maironis was appointed as the rector of the seminary.
 At that time the seminary was completely Lithuanian.

 During World War I, the seminary moved to Vašuokėnai estate near Troškūnai and the building in Kaunas was converted to a military hospital.
 Between 1926 and 1940, 3,078 students graduated from the Seminary.
 After Lithuania was occupied by the Soviet Union, all other priest seminaries in Lithuania were closed.
 The number of students was at first limited to 150; the limit gradually decreased to 25.
 Most of the seminary buildings were confiscated; the Church of the Holy Trinity was turned into a warehouse; a library containing some 90,000 volumes was destroyed; and many priests were deported to Siberia.
 Between 1945 and 1981, 428 priests graduated.
 After Lithuania declared independence in 1990, the seminary reacquired its former buildings, which were restored before the visit of Pope John Paul II in 1993.

 Studies

-Gates and doors of the Kaunas Priest Seminary in Jakšto st.

 The seminary's current program consists of five years of undergraduate studies beginning with preparatory courses in Šiluva.
 Its graduates receive a degree from the Vytautas Magnus University, where they may pursue graduate and post-graduate studies.
 Its curriculum aims to develop students' spirituality, humanism, and intellectual abilities, and prepare them for pastoral duties.